GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 ]

 #draft[
-The feature extractor maps the audio spectral observations into a lower #dim-features-value\-dimensional embedding vector.
+The feature extractor maps the audio spectral observations into a lower #dim-features-value;-dimensional embedding vector.
 We hypothesize that the agent will implicitly acquire localization capabilities while learning the #acr("RL") navigation task.
 We supervisedly train the feature extractor to perform the #acr("SSL") task to improve performance and bootstrap the learning process.
 The exact training methodology is detailed in @sec:ssl:single_source:method.